 Approximately 30 million tons of waste is sent to landfills in California each year, of which more than 30% is organic and compostable material.
 Additionally, the greenhouse gas emissions resulting from the decomposition of organic waste in landfills have been identified as a significant source of emissions contributing to global climate change.
-These new requirements will be phased in over several years and will help California and our community reach its goal of 75% waste diversion by 2020.
+These requirements will help California and our community reach its goal of 75% waste diversion by 2020.

 This law requires businesses to separate and recycle the following types of organic waste:

 - Food scraps